Progressively Sampled Equality-Constrained Optimization: Analysis

 \section{Analysis}

-Our analysis is split into two main parts.
-First, we prove generic worst-case iteration and sample complexity bounds for Algorithm~\ref{alg.pcsm} under generic assumptions about the objective and constraint functions and the worst-case iteration complexity properties of the algorithm that is employed for solving the arising subproblems.
-We state these bounds in generic terms since they hold for any subproblem solver that possesses the stated worst-case iteration complexity properties.
-Second, for concreteness, we prove that a specific subproblem solver based on Fletcher's augmented Lagrangian function possesses the worst-case iteration complexity properties that lead to a desirable worst-case sample complexity bound.
+Our analysis of Algorithm~\ref{alg.psm} focuses on generic worst-case iteration and sample complexity bounds under broad assumptions about the objective and equality-constraint functions, as well as on the worst-case complexity properties of the algorithm that is employed for solving the arising sampled subproblems.
+We state these bounds in generic terms since they hold for any subproblem solver that possesses the stated worst-case complexity properties.
+We have also proved that a specific subproblem solver based on minimizing Fletcher's augmented Lagrangian function possesses the worst-case complexity properties that lead to desirable worst-case sample complexity bounds. \iftechreport See Appendix~\ref{sec.specific}. \else However, we are not able to include this analysis in this paper due to page limitations; we state in this paper the theorem that we have proved, but for details we refer the reader to \cite[Appendix~A]{CurtGuoRobi2025}, which builds on \cite{GoyeEfteBoum2024}. \fi